-Magnitude 5.6 quake hits Turkey; more buildings collapse
+New quake hits Turkey, toppling more buildings: 1 killed

 That quake led to more than 48,000 deaths in both countries as well as the collapse or serious damage of 173,000 buildings in Turkey.

-AFAD, Turkey’s disaster management agency, said that close to 10,000 aftershocks have hit the region affected by the quake since Feb.
+AFAD’s chief urged people not to enter damaged buildings saying strong aftershocks continue to pose a risk.
+Close to 10,000 aftershocks have hit the region affected by the quake since Feb.
 6.